Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Comparison between FEM and dual graph methods on test geometries

 In light of these considerations, the observed convergence from below of the eigenvalues in two dimensions, where a meaningful refinement procedure is available, can be naturally understood as the fact that shortest paths connecting centers in the dual graphs approach more and more, at increasing refinement level, the true geodesics of the simplicial manifold.

-The information we are losing by neglecting the flat interior of simplexes does not have to be taken into account when we set up simulations using the Einstein-Hilbert action in the coordinate-free Regge formalism, because that requires only the total volume and the total curvature, information that can be represented in terms of combinatorial observables.
+The information we are losing by neglecting the flat interior of simplices does not have to be taken into account when we set up simulations using the Einstein-Hilbert action in the coordinate-free Regge formalism, because that requires only the total volume and the total curvature, information that can be represented in terms of combinatorial observables.
 However, in order to describe the geometry of a simplicial manifold in terms of local observables (like the propagation or diffusion of test fields) one has to take into consideration the whole geometrical structure, including that information.

 An objection to the necessity of the FEM representation as a substitute to the dual graphs one could be that, since the interior of a simplex in the original triangulation is flat, and its sizes are comparable with the lattice spacing, the results expected using dual graph techniques (including non-spectral ones) would have no substantial effect on large scale observables, whose correlation lengths are assumed to be much larger than the lattice spacing, therefore making dual graph results inaccurate just only for small scales features which would be discarded anyway.
-However, even if this argument may work sometimes (e.g., for hypercubic lattices representing flat spaces), it doesn't hold in general.
-Depending on the geometric properties of the manifold under analysis, the geodesic overestimation resulting from the dual graph representation can severely impact the observables, even at large scales.
+However, even if this argument may work sometimes (e.g., for hypercubic lattices representing flat spaces), it doesn't hold in this case.
+The key fact is that the length scales provided by the dual graph method do not correspond to actual physical scales of the manifold in a clear way, and the relation depends on the geometric properties of the manifold under analysis, as the geodesic overestimation resulting from the dual graph representation can severely and differently impact the observables, even at large scales.
 This geodesics overestimation can be responsible for \textit{arbitrarily} poor estimates when the total volume goes to infinity\footnote{A situation we have to deal with in the application to CDT, where it represents the infinite volume limit}, being it possible to make the dual graph method detect the biggest length scale as going to infinity while it is actually staying finite.
 This would result in the dual graph method yielding a vanishing spectral gap in the infinite volume limit, with the real LB spectrum actually having a lasting non-zero gap.